Jack Shorrock: Career

 Shorrock signed his first professional contract, a three-year deal, in June 2024.
 He made his first league appearance of the 2024–25 season on 5 October with a surprise inclusion in the first XI for a 1–0 win at Notts County.
 Later in the month he said that he did not feel like a "liability" to the team as his all-round game continued to mature.
 He scored his first goal of the campaign on 25 November, when he opened the scoring from long-range in a 1–1 draw with local rivals Crewe Alexandra.
 The strike won him the club's Goal of the Season award, which he received alongside the Apprentice of the Season award.
 He also won the League Two Apprentice of the Season award at the EFL Awards.
 He made 39 appearances for the club before turning 18, more than any other player in the club's history.
 He played 17 league games in the campaign, helping the team to secure an automatic promotion place.
 He signed a new three-year contract in July 2025 as manager Darren Moore believed he "has a really bright future ahead of him".

 On 31 October 2025, Shorrock joined National League North side Chester on a six-week loan deal.
 His opportunities at Vale had been limited by the arrival of veteran wingback Marvin Johnson, as well as Jaheim Headley.
+The loan was extended until 31 January.
+He was recalled from his loan on 10 January.
+He did not play a league game for Vale in the 2025–26 season, which culminated in relegation.

+On 28 July 2026, he joined League of Ireland Premier Division club Sligo Rovers on loan for the remainder of the 2026 season as Darren Purse first signing as manager.

 Style of play

-Shorrock is an extremely versatile attacking player who began his career as a left-sided wing-back.
+Shorrock is considered an extremely versatile attacking player and began his career as a left-sided wing-back.